-Control Rule: Defined actions and reference points that provide an adjustment to the catch beyond the harvest rates.
-Often, the lower reference point is where catch is zero.
+Control Rule: Defined management actions and reference points that provide an adjustment to the catch beyond the harvest rates.
+Often, the lower reference point is where catch is zero (limit reference point).

-Estimation Model: A single model or multiple models that process data in a simple or complex way to provide outcomes to be considered by the harvest strategy.
+Estimation Model: A single model or multiple models that process data in a simple or complex way to provide outcomes to be considered by the harvest rule.

-Equilibrium Model: A model that provides the long-term average results for a population under given a set of various assumptions.
+Equilibrium Model: A model that provides the long-term average results for a population given a set of assumptions.

-FSPR=XX%: A fishing level that results in a specific SPR (reduction in spawning potential).
+F{SPR=XX%}: A fishing level that results in a specific SPR (reduction in spawning potential).
 Also see Spawning Potential Ratio.